-To further elaborate how Etv2 induction drive the endothelial lineage development during the MEF reprogramming and ES/EB differentiation, we performed Etv2 ChIP-seq at 48 hours and 7 days post Etv2 induction in reprogramming MEF and Etv2 ChIP-seq at 12 hours post induction in EB.
-We identified in total 154,468 and 19,651 non-overlapping Etv2 peaks in MEF and EB, respectively.
-Similar to OSK-binding sites during the reprogramming toward iPS, the majority (more than 80%) of the unique Etv2 peaks were only present at early stages (day 1 for MEF and 3 hour for EB) but absent from late stages (day 7 for MEF and 12 hour for EB), suggesting that most of the initial Etv2 binding events were short-lived and were not sustainable during the differentiation (Supplementary Figure 8a and 8b).
-We divided the Etv2 peaks into "early", "late" and "persist" groups according to whether Etv2 peaks were present in early stage, late stage or both stages (Figure 3a and 3b).
-Though we previously found that the majority of initial Etv2 binding events were independent Brg1, the "late" Etv2 peaks were associated with increasing levels of Brg1 in late stage of EB and MEF, while the "persist" Etv2 peaks were associated with the highest levels of Brg1 in the early stage.
-Note that the establishment of "late" Etv2 peaks were also coupled with the increasing H3K27ac enrichment, in contrast to the "persist" Etv2 peaks that initially located at high H3K27ac environment.
-These results suggested a significant role of Brg1 on maintaining and stabilizing the binding of Etv2 during the reprogramming and facilitating Etv2 activating the downstream endothelial programs.
+To further elaborate how Etv2 induction drives the endothelial lineage development during the reprogramming of MEFs and ES/EB differentiation, we performed Etv2 ChIP-seq at 48 hours and 7 days post Etv2 induction in reprogramming MEFs and Etv2 ChIP-seq at 12 hours post induction in EBs.
+We identified in total 154,468 and 19,651 non-overlapping Etv2 peaks in MEFs and EBs, respectively.
+Similar to the OSK-binding sites during the reprogramming toward iPS, the majority (more than 80%) of the unique Etv2 peaks were only present at early stages (day 1 for MEFs and 3 hours for EBs) but absent during the latter stages (day 7 for MEFs and 12 hours for EBs), suggesting that most of the initial Etv2 binding events were short-lived and were not sustained during differentiation (Supplementary Figure 8a and 8b).
+We divided the Etv2 peaks into "early", "late" and "sustained" groups according to whether Etv2 peaks were present in the early stage, late stage or both stages (Figure 3a and 3b).
+Although we previously found that the majority of initial Etv2 binding events were independent of Brg1, the "late" Etv2 peaks were associated with increasing levels of Brg1 in the late stage of EBs and MEFs, while the "sustained" Etv2 peaks were associated with the highest levels of Brg1 in the early stage.
+Note that the establishment of "late" Etv2 peaks were also coupled with the increasing H3K27ac enrichment, in contrast to the "sustained" Etv2 peaks that were initially located at a high H3K27ac environment.
+These results suggested a significant role for Brg1 on the maintainance and stabilization of the binding of Etv2 during the reprogramming period and facilitation of Etv2 activation of downstream endothelial programs.
 Indeed, we found there were significant overlap between the "late" Etv2 peaks, as well as the nearby genes (Figure 3c and 3d).
-Moreover, the "late" Etv2 peaks located near higher proportion of endothelial genes, in contrast to the "early" Etv2 peaks (Figure 3e).
-Similar to Ascl1 induced neural reprogramming, we also found the significant phasing events around the Etv2 binding motifs in the Flk1+ cells in both MEF and EB (Supplementary Figure 9)11.
-In summary, these results suggested that Brg1 helps maintain and stabilize the Etv2 binding, promoter the local H3K27ac enrichment, and activated the downstream endothelial genes (Figure 3f).
+Moreover, the "late" Etv2 peaks were located near a higher proportion of endothelial genes, in contrast to the "early" Etv2 peaks (Figure 3e).
+Similar to Ascl1 induced neural reprogramming, we also found the significant phasing events around the Etv2 binding motifs in the Flk1+ cells in both MEFs and EBs (Supplementary Figure 9)11.
+In summary, these results suggested that Brg1 maintained and stabilized Etv2 binding, promoted the local H3K27ac enrichment, and activated the downstream endothelial genes (Figure 3f).

 Discussion